acs2405/LSysGen/README.md

 (!) a < _ > a -> a
 ```

-This means that any character surrounded by `a`s will always be replaced by an `a`.
+means that any character surrounded by `a`s will always be replaced by an `a`.
+This one:

 ```
 b_c < a -> o
 ```

-This matches with the `a` of `baca`, `b+ca`, `bbca`, etc.
+matches the `a` of `baca`, `b+ca`, `bbca`, etc.

 ### Tables

-If you plan to use tables, you first write the line:
+If you plan to use tables, you need to write the line:

 ```
 set table_func(i) = <expr>
 ```

-where `<expr>` is the expression of the function that decides which table will be used for the i-th iteration.
+where `<expr>` is the expression of the function that decides which table will be used for the `i`-th iteration.
 For example:

 ```
 set table_func(i) =  if i % 5 != 1 then "t1" else "t2"